 Robert Lee Foy, Sr.’s second wife, Grandma Lee, remembers frozen eggnog, ambrosia, and the camellia bush out front as large as the 3rd story of the manor house.
 Christmas was in the front parlor, and she had a card table set up with a puzzle a lot of the time (Interview, 1979).

 This past holiday season we helped to raise awareness for domestic violence, especially in the state of North Carolina, which ranks in the top ten for domestic partner murder each year, with 122 domestic violence related homicides in 2012.
 More 2012 statistics from the North Carolina Department of Justice.

 October is National Domestic Violence Awareness month; however, shelters throughout the state of North Carolina are underfunded and require some of the most basic necessities.

 Though we most often think of children in need of toys over the holiday season, most victims of domestic violence (men, women, boys and girls) would most like a safe home in which to return.

-In honor of the men and women who help families survive and overcome in our local area, we are lending our support to Domestic Violence Shelter and Services, Inc. We will be collecting items throughout the month of November and December for their Wishlist 2013.
+In honor of the men and women who help families survive and overcome in our local area, we lent our support to Domestic Violence Shelter and Services, Inc. We collected items throughout the month of November and December for their Wishlist 2013.

-We are partnering with Carolina Farmin‘, who will be selling Christmas trees from western North Carolina from November 27th through December 22nd, here at Poplar Grove.
-Carolina Farmin’ will donate one dollar for every Christmas tree sold, and Poplar Grove Plantation will match $1 for $1 to help support DVSS.
+We partnered with Carolina Farmin‘, who sold Christmas trees from western North Carolina from November 27th through December 22nd, here at Poplar Grove.
+Carolina Farmin’ donated one dollar for every Christmas tree sold, and Poplar Grove Plantation matched $1 for $1 to help support DVSS.